prathusingh/solve-sudoku-with-vision/README.md

 # qr-code-scanner
-A Computer vision project to implement qr code scanner
+A Computer vision hobby project to implement sudoku with computer vision